mayer-maximilian/to-docker/README.md

 ```

 # Helm
 The intended way of deploying the application is the Kubernetes package manager Helm.
-This allows to deploy many different resources all at once in a structured manner.
-For this project, we created the required [Helm chart](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/todo-app), and wrapped each of the four sub-components ([frontend](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-frontend), [API](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-api), [database](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-database), and [Redis](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-redis)) in their own charts, which we integrated as dependencies.
-However, before you can use them, you have to setup the following additional components:
+This allows to deploy many resources all at once in a structured manner.
+For this project, we created the required [Helm chart](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/todo-app), and wrapped each of the four subcomponents ([frontend](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-frontend), [API](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-api), [database](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-database), and [Redis](https://github.com/Xantocx/to-docker/tree/main/todo-app-helm/base-redis)) in their own charts, which we integrated as dependencies.
+However, before you can use them, you have to set up the following additional components:

 - Updated image and domain names
 - Networking Plugin (such as Calico)